-Fortunately, there’s another name for a traditional toddy: a Whisky Skin.
-Back in the daguerreotype days that’s what it was called.
-(The “skin” part coming from the lemon peel and the “whisky” part meaning they liked it best with Scotch.)
+Fortunately, there is another name for a traditional toddy: a Whisky Skin.
+Back in the daguerreotype days, that’s what it was called, the “skin” part coming from the lemon peel and the “whisky” part meaning they liked it best with Scotch.
 It used to be quite popular, too.
 No wonder—back then, all the Scotch was pure malt; rich, heady stuff that could stand up to a little sugar, water and a lemon peel with no problem at all.
 Is it just me or do you feel a chill coming on?

 - Boiling water

 - 1 teaspoon demerara sugar

 - Lemon peel

 - 2 ounces Scotch whisky (such as Macallan or Ardbeg)